dashpay/docs-platform/docs/explanations/nft.md

 ### Transfer and Trade

-NFTs can be transferred between parties without the need for a centralized marketplace.
-Currently, Dash Platform provides two ways to change ownership:
+NFTs can be directly transferred or traded without the need for a marketplace:

-1. Transfer: NFT owners can directly assign a new owner without making the NFT available for purchase
+* Transferring allows the owner to simply assign a new owner without making the NFT available for purchase.
-2. Trade: NFT owners can make the NFT available for direct purchase or use a marketplace.
-Initially, only direct purchases will be supported.
-   * Direct purchase: The owner sets the desired price.
-Anyone can purchase it for the requested price and receive ownership immediately through a non-interactive process.
+* Trading involves a two-step process where the seller sets the NFT's price, and the first buyer that matches this price receives the NFT automatically.
+Once the transaction is complete, the price is reset to prevent further immediate purchases, ensuring a non-interactive and seamless trading experience.

 ### Creation Restrictions

 To preserve the authenticity of NFTs, Dash Platform includes creation restriction options.
 This ensures that only authorized entities can create certain types of NFTs.
-For example, in the case of land ownership NFTs, only a designated authority can issue these tokens.
+For example, in the case of land ownership NFTs, a designated authority may be the only one that can issue tokens.
 Restriction options are:

 * **Owner Only**: Only the contract owner can create NFTs (**_Note: this is the only option implemented for the initial release_**)
 * **System Only**: Only the system can create NFTs (used for specific system contracts)